 Complete the Common Application and the Common Application Member Questions specific to Drake University.

 All transfer applicants must provide an official transcript from any and all colleges attended for all terms, including summer.

 For students who have earned fewer than 24 semester hours of college credit at the point of application we will also require the following:

 All transcripts must bear the official seal and signature of the official in charge or records and be sent directly to the Drake University Office of Admission by each institution.
 Transcripts that are faxed, scanned, photocopied, lacking an original seal, or are in the student’s possession are not considered official documents.
 If you are using the Common Application, Drake will accept transcripts sent through the Common Application process.

 When making transcript arrangements, please use this mailing address:

 We require an essay or personal statement from each applicant.
 You must use one of the essay prompts provided in the Drake Application or Common Application.
 Please do not submit a paper you wrote for a school assignment; the admission committee would rather read something more personal.

-If you have earned 24 or more semester hours of college credit at the point of application, you do not need to submit a standardized test score or have an interview.
+If you have earned 24 or more semester hours of college credit at the point of application, you do not need to submit a standardized test score.

-Those who choose to submit test scores will need to have an official copy of either the ACT or SAT sent to the Office of Admission from the appropriate testing agency.
+Those who are required to submit test scores will need to have an official copy of either the ACT or SAT sent to the Office of Admission from the appropriate testing agency.